cppalliance/safe-cpp/proposal/draft.md

 As Hoare observes, the problem comes from conflating two different things, a pointer to an object and an empty state, into the same type and giving them the same interface.
 Smart pointers should only hold valid pointers.
 Denying the null state eliminates undefined behavior.

 We address the type safety problem by overhauling the object model.
 Safe C++ features a new kind of move: [_relocation_](#relocation-object-model), also called _destructive move_.
-This is called an _affine_ or a _linear_ type system.
+The object model is called an _affine_ or a _linear_ type system.
 Unless explicitly initialized, objects start out _uninitialized_.
 They can't be used in this state.
 When you assign to an object, it becomes initialized.
 When you relocate from an object, it's value is moved and it's reset to uninitialized.
 If you relocate from an object inside control flow, it becomes _potentially uninitialized_, and its destructor is conditionally executed after reading a compiler-generated drop flag.

 `std2::box` is our version of `unique_ptr`.
 It has no null state.
 There's no default constructor.
-If the object is in scope, you can dereference it without risk of undefined behavior.
-Why doesn't C++ simply introduce its own fixed `unique_ptr` without a null state?
+Dereference it without risk of undefined behavior.
+If this design is so much safer, why doesn't C++ simply introduce its own fixed `unique_ptr` without a null state?
 Blame C++11 move semantics.

 How do you move objects around in C++?
 Use `std::move` to select the move constructor.
 That moves data out of the old object, leaving it in a default state.
 For smart pointers, that's the null state.
 If `unique_ptr` didn't have a null state, it couldn't be moved in C++.
+This affine type system implements moves with relocation.
+That's type safe.
+Standard C++'s object model implements moves with move construction.
+That's unsafe.

 [**box.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/box.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/aYvqoTv51)
 ```cpp